curl/everything-curl/protocols/network.md

 using its own individual addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
 The addresses each machine has can be of different types and machines can even have temporary addresses.
-These computers are often called hosts.
+These computers are also called hosts.

+## Client and server

 The computer, tablet or phone you sit in front of is usually called "the client" and the machine out there somewhere that you want to exchange data with is called "the server".
 The main difference between the client and the server is in the roles they play here.
 There is nothing that prevents the roles from being reversed in a subsequent operation.

+A transfer initiative is always taken by the client, as the server cannot contact the client but the client can contact the server.

 ## Which machine

-When you want to initiate a transfer to one of the machines out there (a server), you usually do not know its IP addresses but instead you usually know its name.
-The name of the machine you will talk to is embedded in the URL that you work with when you use curl.
+When we as a client want to initiate a transfer from or to one of the machines out there (a server), we usually do not know its IP addresses but instead we usually know its name.
+The name of the machine to communicate with is typically embedded in the URL that we work with when we use tools like curl or a browser.

-You might use a URL like `http://example.com/index.html`, which means you will connect to and communicate with the host named example.com.
+We might use a URL like `http://example.com/index.html`, which means the client will connect to and communicate with the host named example.com.

 ## Host name resolving

-Once we know the host name, we need to figure out which IP addresses that host has so that we can contact it.
+Once the client knows the host name, it needs to figure out which IP addresses the host with that name has so that it can contact it.

-Converting the name to an IP address is often called 'name resolving'.
+Converting the name to an IP address is called 'name resolving'.
 The name is "resolved" to one or a set of addresses.
 This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
-Your computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.
+The computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.

-curl will therefore ask the DNS server: "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
-Or in the case you spell the name wrong, it can answer back that the name does not exist.
+The network client will therefore ask the DNS server: "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
+Or in case of spelling errors, it can answer back that the name does not exist.

 ## Establish a connection

-With a list of IP addresses for the host curl wants to contact, curl sends out a "connect request".
-The connection curl wants to establish is called TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) and they work similar to connecting an invisible string between two computers.
+With one or more IP addresses for the host the client wants to contact, it sends a "connect request".
+The connection it wants to establish is called a TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) connection and they work similar to connecting an invisible string between two computers.
 Once established, the string can be used to send a stream of data in both directions.

-As curl gets a list of addresses for the host, it will actually traverse that list of addresses when connecting and in case one fails it will try to connect to the next one until either one works or they all fail.
+If the client has received more than one address for the host, it will traverse that list of addresses when connecting and in case one of fails it will try to connect to the next one until either one connect works or they all fail.

 ## Connects to port numbers